UzerN/youtube_dl/README.md

 Optionally, enter the desired format note to filter the available formats.
 If not required, leave the input empty.
 Choose the desired format number from the displayed list.
 If you provided a custom download path, the video will be downloaded to the specified location; otherwise, it will be saved in the default folder (C:\Videos\).
+OR
+Use a exe file in your language.

 Requirements:
 Python 3.x